 January Marie Lapuz Youth Leadership Award

-- Applicants must be between 16 to 30 years of age.
-Applications from groups who service this age group is also welcome.
+- Applicants must be 16 to 30 years of age.
+Applications from groups who service this age group are also welcome.

 - Applicants who have experienced social adversity in their life have the option of submitting an additional page explaining their circumstances IN POINT FORM.
 This “optional” page should be no more than 500 words OR ONE PAGE.
 The social adversity statement is kept CONFIDENTIAL.